Schedules

 1 p.m.: Peruvian Pan Flute | Cucho Madero

 Cucho Madero is a professional musician who performs at festivals around Iowa.
-In this interactive workshop, Cucho will play the pan flute and discuss its history in the world and in Peru.
-He will describe ancient civilizations in Peru and explain the role and importance of music in Peruvian culture.
-He will invite participants to join him in performing music with rattles, drums, rain-sticks, and small Peruvian pan flutes.
+At the Cultural Pavilion by CultureALL, Cucho will play the pan flute and share its history in the world and in Peru.
+You will be invited to join him in performing music with rattles, drums, rain-sticks, and small Peruvian pan flutes.

 2:30 p.m.: West African Culture | Yinka Cole